 For the majority of retailers, the word “sustainability” is used interchangeably with “operational efficiency.”
 Not making the distinction between these unique concepts is a justifiable misunderstanding because although they aren’t direct synonyms, they are related.

 In my opinion, it is never too late for a brand’s leadership to expand its focus beyond a bottom-line mentality (operational efficiency) and amplify its efforts to preserve natural resources (sustainability).
-One major way retailers can become more sustainable is by examining the design and construction of stores, specifically remodels.
+One way retailers can become more sustainable is by examining the design and construction of stores, specifically remodels.

-The power of remodels
+The Power of Remodels

 New store development accounts for only two percent of the total retail building in the United States.1 From this statistic, we can conclude the majority of greenhouse gas emissions emitted from the retail sector are not from new stores, but rather existing stores.